es-axiom/enliven/docs/redux-structure.md

   1. invoked from API callback
   2. the ChannelsReducer updates channels in app state

-* receiveChannel
-  1. invoked from API callback
-  2. the ChannelsReducers updates channel in app state

 * removeChannel
   1. invoked from API callback
   2. the ChannelsReducer removes channel from app state